tlevine/www.thomaslevine.com/content/!/english/index.md

     tea towel                   small towel used for washing dishes

 ## Other differences
-Here are some general differences.
+Here are some differences that didn't fit in my other categories.

 ### Measurement
 Different measurements units are used in each country.
 In England, metric is